pedronavarrovera/amo/paper.md

 # Statement of Need

 Traditional currencies struggle to represent and manage intangible assets.
-The @mo currency addresses this gap by providing a secure, efficient, and ethical method for exchanging digital intangible assets, ensuring trustworthiness and stability in volatile environments where traditional money systems fall short.
+The amo currency addresses this gap by providing a secure, efficient, and ethical method for exchanging digital intangible assets, ensuring trustworthiness and stability in volatile environments where traditional money systems fall short.

 # Software Description